david-knott/tigerlang/compiler/DIARY.md

 # Diary

+## Wednesday 27th January 2021

+Remove second jump where there are two side by side.

+I am not sure if this will handle 3 side by side.

 ## Tuesday 26th January 2021

 Need to tidy up the CFG generator.
 It appears correct for if's and basic inline program.